 Do you like one pot meals?
 We’ve got several that we love.
-One is chicken alfredo based and another has kale.
+One is chicken alfredo based and another is a lasagna skillet with kale.
 I love them because they are so versatile…and this new sausage pasta was a HIT with the family!

 What’s special about one-pot pasta?

 We’re not sure who the genius is behind the creation of one-pot pasta recipes.
 All we know for sure is that he/she deserves a standing ovation for their efforts to save us time in the kitchen.

 The fact is, we live in a world where instant gratification is the norm.
 It seems that many people want what they want, and they want it as quickly as possible, thank you very much.